Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **TSS gff files:** If the user wants to compare transcripts with TSSs, TSS gff files are required.

-**Genome anntation gff files:** If the user wants to compare transcripts with genome annotations or modify transcript by genome annotations, genome annotation gff files are required.
+**Gff files of genome anntations containing CDSs, tRNAs, rRNAs, etc:** If the user wants to compare transcripts with genome annotations or modify transcript by genome annotations like CDSs, tRNAs, rRNAs, genome annotation gff files are required.
 There are four options for modification of transcripts:

 	**merge_overlap:** If multiple transcripts overlap the same gene, they will be merged as one complete transcript.